 Sometimes trash is left behind because your garbage collection company has it scheduled for certain weeks throughout the year.
 This is often seen with bulk items and yard waste.

 Don’t want to wait to get rid of your bulky items and yard waste?
-Consider a roll off dumpster rental, where you can toss your unwanted junk without waiting for curbside collection.
+Consider renting a dumpster, where you can toss your junk without waiting for curbside collection.